CHI2013/interactive-schedule/README.md

         });
     });

 ### Mobile Interface

 The main file for the mobile interface is located under glance/mobile/phone.html

 Once the server is running you can use it to post filters and view submissions related to them.

 Once submissions are being display, a tap event on the tile triggers the function to send the selected submission ID to the future Obj-C function to add to the schedule on the iOS app.

-Line 253
     function addSubmission(id){
         alert("called iOS");
     }

 As explained here https://developer.apple.com/library/mac/#documentation/AppleApplications/Conceptual/SafariJSProgTopics/Tasks/ObjCFromJavaScript.html#//apple_ref/doc/uid/30001215-BBCBFJCD , we should use this function to communicate both apps.

 Currently it only offers "add" capabilities but more will come in the future.